 - Applesauce - You can use ½ cup of mashed banana in place.
 But do keep in mind that your brownies will have a slight banana aftertaste.

-- Cashew butter - Feel free to use other nut butter in place like peanut or almond butter.
-To make this nut-free, use seed butter like tahini or sunflower seed butter in place.
+- Cashew butter - Feel free to use other nut butter in place, like peanut or almond butter.
+Use seed butter like tahini or sunflower seed butter in place to make this nut-free.

-- Coconut sugar - You can use other granulated sweetener like brown or white sugar.
+- Coconut sugar - You can use another granulated sweetener like brown or white sugar.

 - Cocoa powder - Both Dutch and natural-processed cocoa powder will work.
-A good quality cocoa powder does makes a difference, through.
-I am using either Ghiradelli cocoa or Cacao Barry Extra Brute.
+A good quality cocoa powder does make a difference, though.
+I am using either Ghiradelli Cocoa or Cacao Barry Extra Brute.

-In a large mixing bowl, combine together all dry ingredients except coconut sugar.
+In a large mixing bowl, combine all dry ingredients except sugar.
 Mix well and set aside.
+Mix cashew butter, applesauce, and plant milk in another bowl.

-Whisk aquafaba until peak forms, either by using a stand-mixer or hand-mixer.
+Whisk aquafaba until stiff peaks form, either by using a stand-mixer or hand-mixer.
 It will take 8-10 minutes, so do be patient!

-Now, fold in applesauce cashew butter mixture into the aquafaba using a spatula.
+Now, fold the applesauce cashew butter mixture into the aquafaba using a spatula.
 Add dry ingredients into wet and fold again until everything is well combined.

-Pour batter into pan and smooth it out using the back of a spoon or a spatula.
-You can top it with more chocolate chips, if desired.
+Pour batter into the pan and smooth it with a spoon or a spatula.
+You can top it with more chocolate chips if desired.

-Bake for 20-25 minutes, or until brownies appear to be set.
+Bake for 20-25 minutes or until brownies appear to be set.
 You can also insert a toothpick down the middle to check for doneness.
-Toothpick should be fairly clean with a few crumbs attached.
+The toothpick should come out reasonably clean with a few moist crumbs.

-Take it out of the oven and let it cool for 10-15 minutes in the pan, before transferring it to a cooling tray to cool down further.
-Slice and enjoy!
+Take it out of the oven and let it cool for 10-15 minutes in the pan before transferring it to a cooling tray to cool down further.
+Let aquafaba brownies cool down to room temperature before slicing.

 ✔Helpful tips